andyfischer/circa/docs/technical/object_model.md

 Returns whether every value of `otherType` can be cast to the current type.
 This is used for static and dynamic type checking.

-The subtype relationship isn't necessarily strict: two types can be subtypes of each other.

 ## staticTypeQuery ##

 This checks if the given term can be cast to a value of this type.
 This function may return a result of "always", "never", or "unable to statically determine".
 If the answer can't be statically determined, we'll call valueFitsType at runtime.
 This is only used for static checking, so this function has access to the Term object (isSubtype doesn't get access to that).
 This is optional.

 ## valueFitsType ##